How to Teach Music Reading

 Books 1a, 1b, and 1c;

-These books teach music reading beginning with quarter notes, half notes, whole notes. and dotted half notes and the corresponding rests, along with all of the notes on the Grand Staff starting with Middle C through G, and Bass C through G. The books covers the notes in Treble C position, Middle C position, so that the notes of the Grand Staff are learned thoroughly.
+These books teach music reading beginning with quarter notes, half notes, and whole notes. and dotted half notes and the corresponding rests, along with all of the notes on the Grand Staff starting with Middle C through G, and Bass C through G. The book covers the notes in Treble C position, Middle C position so that the notes of the Grand Staff are learned thoroughly.
 The books also include 4/4 and 3/4 Time Signatures Legato Playing Basic Dynamics, Repeat Signs, etc.

 Books 2a. and 2b